We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

 In fact, 68% of millennials looking for work said an option to work remotely would greatly increase their interest in specific positions.
 But how can you as a business owner meet the demands of a remote worker who has chosen this path for greater flexibility?

-If you run a business that relies on remote workers, here’s the news: Online freelancers will bring with them their own specific set of challenges that you and the worker need to overcome.
-Doing so will enhance your relationship with workers, which in turn will boost their productivity and the overall growth of your company.
+If you run a business that relies on remote freelancers, here’s the news: Online freelancers will bring with them their own specific set of challenges that you and the worker need to overcome.
+Doing so will enhance your relationship with freelancers, which in turn will boost their productivity and the overall growth of your company.

 Moreover, it also means that you won’t lose a standout candidate who is a huge asset.